cdktf/cdktf-provider-googlebeta/docs/googleOsConfigOsPolicyAssignment.go.md

 This flag determines the OS policy compliance status when none of the resource groups within the policy are applicable for a VM.

-Set this value to `true` if the policy needs to be reported as compliant even if the policy has nothing to validate or enforce.
+Set this value to 'true' if the policy needs to be reported as compliant even if the policy has nothing to validate or enforce.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.71.0/docs/resources/google_os_config_os_policy_assignment#allow_no_resource_group_match GoogleOsConfigOsPolicyAssignment#allow_no_resource_group_match}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.72.0/docs/resources/google_os_config_os_policy_assignment#allow_no_resource_group_match GoogleOsConfigOsPolicyAssignment#allow_no_resource_group_match}

 ---